Zwift – How does it work and what can you do with it? [How-To]

 Watopia, the cycling utopia

 Watopia is by far the most popular map.
 Not only because it is easily the most extensive map, but also because it is very diverse.
-You can opt for a relatively flat route.
-But if you love to climb, you can also cycle uphill an exact copy of the Alpe d’Huez; Alpe du Zwift.
-More about that epic climb further on.
+You can opt for a relatively flat route, but if you love to climb, you can also conquer an exact copy of the Alpe d’Huez; Alpe du Zwift.
+More about this epic climb further on.

 Besides real climbs, you can also choose a route over more rolling terrain, or one which is virtually flat.
-The map of Watopia is extended in the last few years, including a volcano you can ride on, and a jungle where you can cycle through the Mayan ruins.
+The map of Watopia has been expanded multiple times in the last few years, it now includes a volcano you can ride on, and a jungle that takes you through the Mayan ruins.

 Is climbing not your thing?
 But do you want to enjoy a different view?
 Then the jungle route is an excellent route for you.
 You have to be at level 10 to enter the jungle.